 Did you know to this day there are over 218 million child laborers worldwide?
-Or, that over 73 million of those children are working in hazardous working environments?
-Global human rights, unfortunately, is still not granted to every human being on our planet – until every human is given their inherent rights, our planet cannot live in peace.
+Over 73 million of these children are working in hazardous working environments, robbing them of their childhood and basic human rights.
+Global human rights, unfortunately, is still not granted to every human being on our planet.
+Until every human is given their inherent rights, our planet cannot live in peace.

 What are Human Rights: